nitrix/imgui-go/README.md

 # imgui-go

-A no-binding approach to imgui in Go.
+A binding for imgui in Go.

 ## Preview